 Wristbands will not be issued to anyone under 18 unless they are accompanied to the ticket office by the parent/guardian or responsible adult who purchased their ticket.

 Children under 12 years of age must be under the direct care and supervision of a parent or guardian at all times.
-Those aged 12-18 years must be accompanied by either a parent/guardian or their responsible adult.
-No-one under 18 years is permitted within the designated bar area.
+Those aged 12-17 years must be accompanied by either a parent/guardian or their responsible adult.

 If camping, adults and their associated youth ticket holders are required to camp together.

 Majors Creek is a small rural village and the Recreation Reserve which is the main site for the Festival allows for few services or amenities to be provided for people with disability.
 People with disability are welcome to contact the Festival’s Secretary/Treasurer to discuss particular needs and how these might be met.
 People with disability are welcome to bring a carer if they wish and are urged to consider this option particularly if help is needed to move around the Festival site.
 Carers will be admitted free of charge.
 Volunteers working at the Festival will offer whatever assistance they reasonably can but may not be appropriately trained to provide some assistance or may be constrained by WHS considerations.

 Guide dogs, Hearing dogs and trained Assistance Animals are welcome.
 Owners may be asked to provide evidence that their dog is a trained Assistance Animal, that is, an animal that has been trained to assist a person to alleviate the effect of their disability.
 Assistance Animals will be required to wear a specific Festival tag on their collar.